getgauge/docs.gauge.org/writing-specifications.rst

 A step can have the following types of parameters:

+.. cssclass:: key-points

     * Simple parameters
     * Dynamic parameters
     * Table parameters
     * Special parameters

-Simple parameters
+1. Simple parameters
 ^^^^^^^^^^^^^^^^^^^^

 Simple parameters are values, which are used in a step within double quotes.